Semi-linear stars are contractible: Preliminaries

 \end{enumerate} \end{defn}

-The above definition differs from \cite[Definition 2.5]{eep2} in that, (a) it is given for any set $Y$ and not just $R^n$, and (b) it further requires property (2).
-Point (a) will be handy when stating Lemma \ref{formain2} below, whereas none of (a) or (b) causes serious diverging from \cite{eep2}, since the proof of \cite[Lemma 2.6]{eep2} actually shows:
+The above definition differs from \cite[Definition 2.5]{eep2} in that (a) it is given for any set $Y$ and not just $R^n$, and (b) it further requires property (2).
+Observe that (2) for $Y=R^n$ was proved in \cite[Lemma 2.12]{eep2}, but that does not guarantee it for any $Y\sub R^n$.
+Having it for any $Y$ will be handy when stating Lemma \ref{formain2} below.
+Meanwhile, none of (a) or (b) above causes serious diverging from \cite{eep2}, since the proof of \cite[Lemma 2.6]{eep2} actually shows:

 \begin{fact} Let $Y\sub R^n$ be a definable set.
 Then for any linear decomposition $\mathcal{D}$ of $Y$, there is a special linear decomposition $\mathcal{C}$ of $Y$ that refines $\mathcal{D}$ (that is, every cell in $\mathcal{D}$ is a union of cells in $\mathcal{C}$). \end{fact}